a-paulson/BounceBack/README.md

 - [ ] Setup notifications
 - [ ] Chat with high quality bots
 - [ ] Chat with me, a real human being
-- [ ] Chat On a mobile platform via a mobile app or mobile web site
+- [ ] Chat on a mobile platform via a mobile app or mobile web site

 ## Design Docs
 * [View Wireframes][views]